LIVE WORKSHOPS RESUMING

-The Office of Child and Youth Protection utilizes three main programs to help keep kids safe.
+The Office of Child and Youth Protection utilizes two main programs to help keep kids safe.
 Virtus and Circle of Grace training are designed to discuss safety and awareness for specific age groups; learn more below about what each program covers.

 What is Protecting God’s Children for Adults?